Louisiana Rental Agreement

 Louisiana Landlord Tenant Laws

-• Warranty of Habitability – Louisiana landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within a reasonable time after proper notice from the tenant.
+• Warranty of Habitability – Louisiana landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within a reasonable time after proper notice.
 Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants usually aren’t allowed to repair and deduct, or withhold rent.
+Tenants usually can’t repair and deduct, or withhold rent.

-• Evictions – Louisiana landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to quit, depending on the eviction type.
+• Evictions – Louisiana landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Louisiana take between a few days to a few months.

-• Security Deposits – Louisiana does not set a maximum cap on the amount of a security deposit.
-Upon lease termination, a landlord has one month to return any unused portion of a deposit.
+• Security Deposits – Louisiana does not cap security deposits.
+When a lease ends, a landlord has one month to return any unused portion of a tenant’s deposit.

-• Lease Termination – Louisiana lets tenants break a month-to-month lease with 10 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Louisiana lets tenants end a month-to-month lease with 10 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Louisiana does not set a maximum cap on the amount or frequency of a rent increase, or require any particular amount of advance notice.
-Landlords may charge any reasonable late fee as long as it’s agreed in the lease.
-Returned check fees are capped at a $25 return fee or 5% of the amount of the check (whichever is greater), and the fee amount must be agreed in the lease or prominently posted in the landlord’s place of business.
+• Rent Increases and Fees – Louisiana landlords may increase rent at will, by any amount.
+Late fees are determine by what’s agreed in the lease.
+Returned check fees are capped at $25 or 5% of the amount of the check (whichever is greater).
+The fee amount must be agreed in the lease or posted in a high visibility place at landlord’s business address.

-• Landlord Entry – Louisiana landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance and inspections.
-Louisiana doesn’t have a specific entry statute, so landlords only have to provide “reasonable” advance notice (by custom, at least 24 hours) and enter at reasonable time.
+• Landlord Entry – Louisiana landlords may enter rental property for reasonable business purposes like maintenance, inspections, and property showings.
+Before entering, they must provide reasonable advance notice (by custom, at least 24 hours) and enter at reasonable times.

-• Settling Legal Disputes – Louisiana allows landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $5,000.
+• Settling Legal Disputes – Louisiana lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $5,000.
 Unlike many states, Louisiana allows evictions in small claims.
-Most parishes in Louisiana have a 10-year statute of limitations for contract issues like landlord-tenant cases.
+Most landlord-tenant issues in Louisiana have a 10-year statute of limitations, depending on parish.

 To learn more about landlord tenant laws in Louisiana, click here.